 Although the charts may look good a lot of times, notice that the price may have huge volatility during the pump and the dump.

 That may make your orders open and close at completely different places than what you were expecting.

 If you want to try trading pumps and dumps, go slow, and trade with a very small amount of capital that you can afford to lose.

 - Pump and dump schemes are an illegal way of attracting traders to buy a stock or cryptocurrency, inflating the price, while the pump creators are dumping their pre-purchased stocks on the traders that are coming in.

-- Some red flags of pump and dump schemes are: unsolicited emails or calls to buy an asset, stock advice from social media accounts, shady companies suddenly bombarded with very good news.
+- Some red flags of pump-and-dump schemes are: unsolicited emails or calls to buy an asset, stock advice from social media accounts, and shady companies suddenly bombarded with very good news.